-The site of the Stockholm Bloodbath in 1520, where noblemen were massacred, today it is a less gruesome place, being the location of the traditional Christmas markets as well as performances, events and occasional demonstrations.
+The site of the Stockholm Bloodbath in 1520 today it is a less gruesome place, being the location of the traditional Christmas markets as well as performances, events and occasional demonstrations.
 The impressive Stock Exchange building also houses the Swedish Academy, the Nobel Museum and the Nobel Library.

 Walk the winding streets of Gamla Stan

 From Stortorget, visitors can get a true insight into life in medieval times with a walk down the oldest street in Stockholm, Kopmangatan.
 Dating back to the 14th century, the impressive street acted as the main connection between Stortorget and the fish market and in Swedish translates as ‘Merchant Street’.

 Try award-winning Swedish food

 Located on Osterlanggatan and featured in the Guinness book of records for being oldest restaurant in the world to have the same surrounds, little has changed since its establishment in 1722.
 Experience delicious Nordic home cooking with a contemporary twist at famous Swedish restaurant Den Gyldene Freden.
 Eating traditional cuisine in this 18th century medieval tavern in Stockholm is guaranteed to be a dining experience you won’t forget in a hurry.

 Check out our guide to the top brunch spots in Stockholm!

 Blink and you may miss Marten Trotzigs alley, named after the richest merchant in Stockholm and Gamla Stan’s narrowest alley.
 Leading down just 36 steps it measures just 90 centimetres at its narrowest point!
 Visitors can find the start of the lane at Vasterlangatan 81.
 It may be worth visiting the alley before dining at Den Gylden Freden, just to be on the safe side, or give it a wide berth if small spaces make you nervous.